JDouglasR/Code-Refactor/Readme/Readme/README.md

 ## HTML Changes ##

-Changed appropriate div tags to their corresponding semantic alternatives for greater accessibility and search engine optimization.<br>
+Changed appropriate div tags to their corresponding semantic alternatives for greater accessibility and search engine optimization.
     New Elements: "Header" - Contains Company name and navigation tag. <br>
-                  "Nav" - Contains navigation links for the page.<br>
+                  "Nav" - Contains navigation links for the page. <br>
-                  "Main" - Wrapper for the main sections on the page. <br>
+                  "Figure" - Contains main image for the page, and related attributes. <br>
-                  "Figure" - Contains main image for the page. <br>
+                  "Main" - Wrapper for the main section on the page. <br>
                   "Section" - Utilized to separate the different strategies provided by the Company. <br>
                   "Aside" - Utilized as a wrapper to separate side-bar from the main section. <br>
                   "Footer" - Contains Company name and copyright information. <br>